-Talk to their children about safeguarding issues with their children & support the school in their safeguarding approaches.
+Talk to their children about safeguarding issues with their children and support the school in their safeguarding approaches.

-Identify behaviours which could indicate that their child is at risk of harm including online and seek help and support from the school, or other agencies.
+Identify behaviours which could indicate that their child is at risk of harm including online and seek help and support from the school/college or other agencies.

-Parents can obtain a copy of the school Child Protection Policy and other related policies on request and can view them via the school website https://www.kemsing.kent.sch.uk/.
+Recognising Indicators of Abuse and Neglect

-Recognition and Types of Abuse and Neglect
+All staff in school are made aware of the definitions and indicators of abuse and neglect as identified by Working Together to Safeguard Children (2018) and Keeping Children Safe in Education 2020.
+This is outlined locally within the Kent Support Levels Guidance.

-All staff in school should be aware of the definitions and indicators of abuse and neglect.
-ThereKemsing Primary School are four categories of abuse:
+Kemsing Primary School recognise that when assessing whether a child may be suffering actual or potential harm there are four categories of abuse:

 Physical abuse